 Use the Ask Tool from ReviewTrackers

-Delete a Google Review and Build a 5-Star Reputation
+How to Delete a Google Review and Build a 5-Star Reputation

-While there’s no simple or straightforward way to remove a review that could potentially damage your reputation.
-But following the tips and tricks above can prepare you for situations where you can benefit from having a review on Google deleted or edited.
+While there’s no simple or straightforward way to remove Google reviews that could potentially damage your reputation, following the steps outlined above can prepare you for situations where your business will benefit from having a review on Google deleted or edited.